TX4204 Capital Taxation Assignment Example UL Ireland

 Assignment Task 1: Apply basic theoretical concepts to compute the Capital Gains liability arising in a particular scenario

 The capital gains tax is the tax imposed on the net increase in the value of a taxpayer’s investments during a given year.
-The capital gains tax (CGT) is an indirect tax and it raises revenue to the government.
+The capital gains tax (CGT) is an indirect tax and it raises revenue for the government.
 The CGT is a tax on the profits generated from the sale of an asset.
 The taxable gain is the difference between the sales proceeds and the original cost of the asset.

 The capital gains tax is levied on the net increase in value of an asset over a period (usually one year) and the rate at which tax is calculated varies depending on whether or not the asset has been held for more than twelve months.
 For assets owned for more than twelve months, the CGT rate will be lower than that applicable to assets held for a shorter period.

 Capital gains tax is charged on the profits generated from the sale of an asset.
 The taxable gain is the difference between the sales proceeds and the original cost of the asset.
-The capital gains tax (CGT) is an indirect tax and it raises revenue to the government.
+The capital gains tax (CGT) is an indirect tax and it raises revenue for the government.
 The CGT is a tax on the profits generated from the sale of an asset.
 The taxable gain is the difference between the sales proceeds and the original cost of the asset.

 Assignment Task 2: Apply basic theoretical concepts to compute the Capital Acquisitions Tax liability arising in a particular scenario